wasmerio/wasmer/lib/js-api/README.md

 the fastest).
 This runtime is an adapted version of the Wasmer API that compiles to WebAssembly via `wasm-bindgen`.

 `wasmer-js` uses the WebAssembly runtime of your browser.
-It allows using WebAssembly when targeting the browser from Rust using the same APIs as Wasmer (withe the small exception that no compiler or engines are available).

 ## Usage